1738 Corporate Finance , 8 sp

 Principles of Corporate Financial decision making are universal with rich international applications in all commercial industries but also other areas of economic life where fund raising is crucial for long-term success.
 The course deals with agency problems, costs of asymmetric information which are pervasive issues in all areas of human interaction.
 The course textbook is worldwide bestseller so also in this regard students immerse themselves with internationally relevant and transferrable subject matter.

-Students are expected to be knowledgeable about time value of money, corporate operative and financial free cash flow, return and risk measurement, beta and the Capital Asset Pricing Model and basics of option pricing, i.e. material covered in the first 1-2 basic or intermediate level courses in Finance.
+Students are expected to have knowledge about time value of money, corporate operative and financial free cash flow, return and risk measurement, beta and the Capital Asset Pricing Model and basics of option pricing, i.e. material covered in the first 1-2 basic or intermediate level courses in Finance.
 This pre-requisite knowledge is tested in the first mid-term and the scores earned count in the final score from the course (no restriction on participation).

 214 hours divided into